-You need to know who you owe, how much you owe, and where you are with your payments.
-You need to know interest rates and And you can’t just think that you can keep this all straight in your head.
-Write it down.
-To make things easy, we’ve provided a free debt worksheet below.
+You need to figure out who you owe, what you owe, and where you are with your payments.
+Also, jot down the interest rates for your debts to help you keep better track of where your money is going.
+To help make it easier to keep track of, we’ve provided a free debt worksheet below.

-Tip: For debt that are behind, make sure to note how many months behind each debt is.
-If a debt is in collections, make sure to take note of when it first became delinquent.
+Tip: For any debts that are behind, make sure to note how billing cycles each debt is behind.
+And if a debt is in collections, make sure to note when it first became delinquent.
 This will be important later as you set priorities for repayment.

 Options for budgeting: